Joséphin Péladan: Ordre du Temple de la Rose + Croix and the Salons de la Rose + Croix

 The Ordre du Temple de la Rose + Croix became Péladan's outlet for his beliefs concerning the role of spirituality and idealism in art.
 As an art critic, Péladan had been vocal in critiquing the dominant trends in French art, which included officially sanctioned styles promoted by the academy, and the Impressionists.

 He believed that art with encoded spiritual messages and symbols could act as a method for awakening the general public to spiritual ascent, and wrote his manifesto, L'art idéaliste et mystique: Doctrine de l'ordre et du salon annuel des Roses-Croix (1894), to present his doctrine and explain his vision.
 He subsequently expanded on this in Amphithéâtre des Sciences Mortes, a cycle of seven esoteric manuals intended for lay readers wishing to access his system of self-initiation and self-actualisation.

-Through his order, between 1892-1897 he organised a series of six exhibits of Symbolist artists and associated French avant-garde painters, writers, and musicians, as the Salons de la Rose + Croix.
+Through his order, between 1892 and 1897 he organised a series of six exhibits of Symbolist artists and associated French avant-garde painters, writers, and musicians, as the Salons de la Rose + Croix.
 The Salons were enormously popular with the press and public, but failed to succeed in revolutionising French art, as Péladan had hoped.
 Nevertheless, Péladan had a strong impact on many well-known literary figures, such as August Strindberg and Ezra Pound, on Latin American literature and poetry, while his esoteric ideas were absorbed, both credited and uncredited, into other 20th century esoteric movements.

 Péladan used the initiatory name Sâr Mérodack until around 1900 when, disappointed and disillusioned by the lack of understanding his vision had met with, he silently abandoned it.
 Péladan had been ridiculed by his contemporaries for posing as a Babylonian Mage and claiming, for a time, that the title had been inherited through his family.
 However, he explains in his work that the choice of name and his identification with Merodack (the Babylonian god Marduk) was part of his initiatory system, in which one attempts to embody one's highest ideals.